 - the Sub-Fund's exclusion framework, which is explained in more detail above.
 This means that the Investment Manager is bound to avoid particular normative, sector- or value-based exclusions to prevent investments into activities that are deemed to be inappropriate for the Sub-Fund and/or harming any of the sustainable investment objective of the Sub-Fund.
-In particular, the Sub-Fund may not invest in companies deriving more than 5% of revenue from alcohol, tobacco, gambling operations, adult entertainment, thermal coal production, conventional weapons, and any revenue from controversial weapons. - the Sub-Fund's positive inclusion screening process as further detailed above; and - the Investment Manager's good governance assessment
+In particular, the Sub-Fund may not invest in companies that fall within the exclusions criteria of the PAB Exclusions or the Sub-Fund's exclusion framework, as detailed above. - the Sub-Fund's positive inclusion screening process as further detailed above; and - the Investment Manager's good governance assessment